 |

-Today, you are likely to spend a great deal of time at a crowded estate auction hoping to buy either a how-to book on meeting people or clothing for your pet iguana.
-Be on the lookout for celebrities who speak directly to you through your television.
+Today, you are likely to spend a great deal of time at a going out of business sale seeking to buy either a flower arrangement in a coffee cup for your father or a how-to book on meeting people.
+Be on the lookout for vindictive digital clocks with revenge on their minds.
 Your Complete Scope

 This isn't me!
 What am I?